openbridge/copilot/README.md

 ](img/amzn_bs_stores_sql.png)

 #### Quickly Create Report In Looker
-With the view is configured in BigQuery, and then a report can be created from the view:
+With the view configured in BigQuery, a report can quickly be created from the view in Looker Studio:

 ![Create Looker Report
 ](img/explore_looker.png)

-Once inside Looker Studio, you can format, organize, and display the data however you see fit to do so
+Once inside Looker Studio, you can format, organize, and display the data however you see fit!

 ![Amazon Brand Stores
 ](img/report_looker.png)